thymikee/jest-preset-angular/README.md

 import './jestGlobalMocks'; // browser mocks globally available for every test
 ```

-...and inclue this in your `package.json`:
+...and include this in your `package.json`:
 ```json
 {
   "jest": {